Actress Bisi Ibidapo-Obe shares beautiful photos as she celebrates 45th birthday

-A White Jumpsuit, Iro and Buba, Dress: Actress Bisi Ibidapo-Obe Rocks Beautiful Outfits To Mark 45th Birthday
+A White 2-piece, Iro and Buba, Dress: Actress Bisi Ibidapo-Obe Rocks Beautiful Outfits To Mark 45th Birthday

 - Nollywood actress Bisi Ibidapo-Obe took to her social media page to share a piece of good news with her followers